We're happy to have you on board!

 There are so many varieties of basil available, it would be easy to fill your entire herb garden with just basil.
 Here are a few of my favorites:

-- Purple basil doesn't have a strong flavor, but it gives a gorgeous burgundy color to both your garden and dishes.
+While this variety doesn't have a strong flavor, but it gives a gorgeous burgundy color to both your garden and dishes.

-- Green ruffles basil looks nothing like traditional basil.
+This variety looks nothing like traditional basil.
 The beautifully-ruffled leaves are mild and go well in salads.

 There could be a few reasons why you're seeing your basil plant wilting.
 Start by checking the soil.
 Basil prefers moist soil – not too wet and not too dry.
 You want the soil to be damp, not drenched.
 Although basil loves warm weather, a hot midday sun can be rather harsh.
 If you see wilting only during the peak hours for summer temperatures, you may need to add light shade over your basil plant.